machine-programming/assignment-1/readme.md

 ) -> List[Shape]:
 ```

-> 💡 **Hints & Tips**
-> - Symmetry/commutativity:
->   Some operations (e.g., `Union(A, B) = Union(B, A)`) generate duplicate programs if you’re not careful.
-Add checks to prune equivalent programs.
-> - Progress tracking:
->   When you start generating large numbers of programs, visualization helps.
-Use `tqdm` to show a progress bar and keep your sanity.

 ### 🔨 Part 1(b).
 Eliminating Observationally Equivalent Shapes

 Now that you can **grow** shapes, the next challenge is to keep your search space from exploding.